-At the same time comes the announcement that the Christmas vacation at the state university will be shortened one week, and other vacations proportionately, cutting off two weeks at the end of the university
+At the same time comes the announcement that the Christmas vacation at the state university will be shortened one week, and other vacacutting off two weeks at the end of the university

-The special semester will be independent of the regular school year and will last seventeen weeks, closing early in April.
-The school of agriculture at the state farm will hold a special session at the same time but it will last thirteen weeks, closing early in
+The special semester will be inde pendent of the regular school year and will last seventeen weeks, closing early in April.
+The school of agriculture at the state farm will hold a special session at the same time but it will last thirteen weeks, closing early in March.